mkdocs-publisher/mkdocs-publisher/mkdocs_publisher_docs/02_setup/99_development/01_setting-up-debugger.md

 ## Python logging for MkDocs

 > [!INFO] Information
-> This section is for any MkDocs plugin creator.
+> This section is for any MkDocs plugin developer.

 Because MkDocs is written in Python, whenever someone wants to write a new plugin and see some information during documentation build, he has to use a [logging library](https://docs.python.org/3/library/logging.html).
 The usual use of this library is to do something like this: